 Membrane with interface at Kunstverein Tiergarten Galerie Nord

 In my earlier artistic experiments within this context we considered each pixel of a video data stream as an operational unit.
 One pixel learns from colour fragments during the running time of the programme and delivers a colour which can be considered as the sum of all colours during the running time of the camera.
 This simple method of memory creates something fundamentally new: a recording of patterns of movement at a certain location.
-Here, it becomes obvious how the arrangement of input devices, processing and output is able to create new worlds and contexts.

 On a technical level, Membrane not only controls pixels or clear cut details of an image, but image ‘features’ which are learnt, remembered and reassembled.
 With regards to the example of colour: we choose features but their characteristics are delegated to an algorithm.
 TGANs (Temporal Generative Adversarial Nets) implement ‘unsupervised learning’ through the opposing feedback effect of two subnetworks: a generator produces short sequences of images and a discriminator evaluates the artificially produced footage.
 The algorithm has been specifically designed to produce representations of uncategorised video data and – with the help of it – to produce new image sequences.
 (Temporal Generative Adversarial Nets).

 We extend the TGAN algorithm by adding a wavelet analysis which allows us to interact with image features as opposed to only pixels from the start.
 Thus, our algorithm allows us to ‘invent’ images in a more radical manner than classical machine learning would allow.